It’s hard to believe that January has come and is almost gone!

 For instance, a goal of the Human Resource Committee might be to ensure the ministry compensation strategy matches market pay practices.

-You would measure this goal by an annual audit that compares pay range and benefit information with comparable ministry jobs.
+You would measure this goal by an annual audit that compares pay range and benefits information with comparable ministry jobs.

 4. Team Roles